Purdue-ISL/Hattrick/README.md

 If you use this code, please cite:
 ```
-@inproceedings{Hattrick,
+@inproceedings{10.1145/3718958.3750470,
-author = {AlQiam, Abd AlRhman and Li, Zhoucong and Ahuja, Satyajeet Singh and Wang, Zhaodong and Zhang, Ying and Rao, Sanjay G. and Ribeiro, Bruno and Tawarmalani, Mohit},
+author = {AlQiam, Abd AlRhman and Li, Zhuocong and Ahuja, Satyajeet Singh and Wang, Zhaodong and Zhang, Ying and Rao, Sanjay G. and Ribeiro, Bruno and Tawarmalani, Mohit},
 title = {Hattrick: Solving Multi-Class TE using Neural Models},
 year = {2025},
 isbn = {9798400715242},